iamefe/my-dotfiles/README.md

 Install Neovim
 https://github.com/neovim/neovim/releases

 I prefer Tarball.
-Delete the previous extract located in the home directory and extra the new one there.
+Delete the previous extract located in the home directory and extract the new one there.

 Set aliases in .bashrc
 alias vim='clear && nvim'